Amelia Lapeña-Bonifacio: Recognition

 In 1995, she received the Carlos Palanca Memorial Award in Literature for One Act Play for Dalawang Bayani.

+In 2005, the National Commission for Culture and the Arts have awarded her the Pama-As Gintong Bai Award, presented to her and 30 other women by President Gloria Macapagal Arroyo.
 In 2006, a house near the University of the Philippines, which served as Mulat's 100-seat base, was rebuilt and reopened as the Amelia Lapeña-Bonifacio Teatro Papet Museo (Puppet Museum) through government funding and grants from former presidents Fidel V. Ramos and Joseph E. Estrada.

 A memorable recognition of her work occurred in Bangkok, Thailand, in 2009 at the International Puppetry Festival.
 A journalist noted that during a break in the performance of The Ramayana, "the performers approached her (she had been placed in the front row), clasped their palms, bowed and kissed her on both cheeks.
 When, misty-eyed, she kissed them back, the audience rose to their feet."

-In February 2010, the University of the Philippines’ Department of Speech Communication and Theatre Arts conferred on her the title “Mother of Philippine Puppetry” to recognize Lapeña-Bonifacio's efforts in promoting Philippine stories and Asian puppetry and eventually creating a Philippine puppet tradition.
+In February 2010, the University of the Philippines’ Department of Speech Communication and Theatre Arts conferred on her the title "Mother of Philippine Puppetry" to recognize Lapeña-Bonifacio's efforts in promoting Philippine stories and Asian puppetry and eventually creating a Philippine puppet tradition.

 In 2017, she received the City of Manila Outstanding Citizen Award and the Quezon City Most Outstanding Citizen Award in 2013.

 On 24 October 2018, Amelia Lapeña-Bonifacio was formally declared by the government as a National Artist of the Philippines, the highest distinction and honor conferred by the republic to Filipino artists.
 At the time, she had written 44 plays, 28 of these for children; 136 short stories, mostly for children and young adults; and 26 books, including a 2014 novel for young readers about World War II, In Binondo, Once Upon a War, written from the point of view of an 11-year-old child.
 She also wrote essays, speeches, poems and songs.
 In a 2019 interview, she hinted of a possible collaboration with fellow National Artist Ryan Cayabyab, to whom she had "already sent" an original script for him to make a musical from, adding, "I hope he's writing it now."